 [(3)(a) omitted under the Reprints Act 1984 s.
 7(4)(e).]

-(4) On and after the proclaimed day, the Authority may, subject to this section, provide and abolish fire hydrants at such locations in fire districts as the Authority thinks fit.
+(4) The FES Commissioner may, subject to this section, provide and abolish fire hydrants at such locations in fire districts as the FES Commissioner thinks fit.

-(5) Where the location at which the Authority intends to provide or abolish a fire hydrant is in an area mentioned in Column 1 of the Table set out hereunder, the Authority shall request the appropriate water supply authority mentioned in Column 2 of the Table to install or abolish the fire hydrant at the specified location.
+(5) Where the location at which the FES Commissioner intends to provide or abolish a fire hydrant is in an area mentioned in Column 1 of the Table set out hereunder, the FES Commissioner shall request the appropriate water supply authority mentioned in Column 2 of the Table to install or abolish the fire hydrant at the specified location.

 Table